sharetribe/flex-docs/src/docs/concepts-management/manage-transactions/index.md

 ### Activity

-[All customer interactions in your marketplace](/concepts/transaction-process/#users-interact-through-transactions) are considered transactions in Flex.
+[All customer interactions in your marketplace](/concepts/transaction-process/#users-interact-through-transactions) are considered transactions in Sharetribe.
 In the activity section, you will see the history of the transaction.
 This includes all the transitions that have occurred already, similar to the Timeline section, interwoven with the communication that has happened within the transaction.

 The communication includes all the
 [notifications that have been sent](/references/transaction-process-format/#notifications)